 Step 1: Remove Everything From Cabinets

 YES!
 You heard that correctly.
 Place everything on the kitchen counters and begin sorting expired foods, medicines, and spices.
 You’ll be surprised with the amount of items that are expired or close to expiration in the dark corners of the cabinets.
-If you toss the expired items first the next steps will be quick and easy.
+If you toss the expired items first the next steps of your kitchen cabinet detox will be quick and easy.
 You know I love efficiency.

 Step 2: Clean the Cabinets.